Faruque Ahmed (cricketer): As cricket administrator

 After retirement from cricket as a player, he has continued to serve Bangladesh cricket as an administrator.
 He has served as a national selector.
 On 21 August 2024, he has been appointed as the president of Bangladesh Cricket Board.
+On 29 May 2025, the sports ministry of Bangladesh removed him from the post of board president.
+On 7 October 2025, he was elected as a vice-president of BCB.